-Dental Filling Replacements
+Dental Filling Replacements & Restoring broken teeth 2022

-Replacement fillings, cosmetic materials, bonded fillings and restorations, Cosmetic Dentistry options including all cosmetic white fillings to advanced Dental Implants, mini Implants, immediate Dental Implants, Ceramic tooth coloured Fillings, Crowns, Bridges, Veneers, Precision Dentures, Tooth Bleaching, Teeth Whitening, Cosmetic Bonding, Latest Ceramic Restorations, Second Opinions, Smile Profiling, Gum Diseases, Tooth wear and worn, uneven teeth, Periodontal Plastic Surgery, TMJ's, Difficult Occlusions, Excessive Wear Cases, Root canal treatment, Trauma and Emergencies; Anxious or Nervous Patients are well looked after by us and welcome too!
+Replacement fillings, cosmetic materials, bonded fillings and restorations, Cosmetic Dentistry options including various cosmetic white fillings to advanced Dental Implants, mini Implants, immediate Dental Implants, Ceramic tooth coloured Fillings, Crowns, Bridges, Veneers, Precision Dentures, Tooth Bleaching, Teeth Whitening, Cosmetic Bonding, Latest Ceramic Restorations, Second Opinions, Smile Profiling, Gum Diseases, Tooth wear and worn, uneven teeth, Periodontal Plastic Surgery, TMJ's, Difficult Occlusions, Excessive Wear Cases, Root canal treatment, Trauma and Emergencies; Anxious or Nervous Patients are well looked after by us and welcome too!

 1. Amalgam - this contains Mercury, Silver, Copper, Nickel and Zinc usually, mixed (amalgamated) together to make an alloy.
 Amalgam has been around for over 100 years, though it's formulation hasn't changed much Current scientific evidence (01/01/01) suggests that although it contains Mercury (a known poison), once mixed it does not harm health noticeably.
 Many people prefer not to have Amalgam fillings put back in their mouths, even if they do last an awful long time.
 Despite the current evidence, more and more patients are requesting non-mercury-containing restorations.